Royal Veterinary College University of London: Statistics

 Research profile

-Royal Veterinary College University of London is a world-class research university with 14,244 scientific papers published and 351,611 citations received.
+Royal Veterinary College University of London has published 15,939 scientific papers with 456,057 citations received.
 The research profile covers a range of fields, including Medicine, Biology, Genetics, Chemistry, Environmental Science, Pathology, Biochemistry, Liberal Arts & Social Sciences, Computer Science, and Engineering.

 Publications